wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 * Fix "You do not have sufficient permissions to manage plugins for this site." when trying to login

 == Upgrade Notice ==

+= 2.0 =
+Display Must-Use plugins and Drop-ins.

 = 1.2 =
 Indicate Sites where each plugin is Activated.